yourfavoritedev/Engineering-Manager-Gameplan/README.md

         - <strong>Impact</strong>: This adds much more time to the overall process of us communicating.
         - <strong>Question</strong>: Can you help me understand what you’re optimising for? <i>Follow that up with:</i> How can we come to a compromise going forward?
     <br>
-- :memo: **Exercise:** Organize scheduled events and activites by color.
+- :memo: **Exercise:** Organize scheduled events and activites by energies/color.
 This will help identify your context-switching habits and opportuniies to optimize your flow-state.
     > <br>
     > <p><span style="color: #039be5; font-weight: 500">Blue: </span>Pod Ceremonies (Planning, Grooming, Standup)</p>
     > <p><span style="color: #f6c026; font-weight: 500">Yellow: </span>Calibrating (PM-EM sync, Team-leads sync, pod brainstorming)</p>